7-Day Pyongyang, Mass Games, Trade Fair,

 Note: this programs starts and ends in Shenyang, China

-- Receive visas, check-in for flight to Pyongyang on Air Koryo
+- Receive visas, check-in for our flight to Pyongyang on Air Koryo

-- 1:55 pm: Departure from Beijing to Pyongyang
+- 1:55 pm: Departure from Shenyang to Pyongyang

 - 3:40 pm: Arrival in Pyongyang